0xProject/standard-relayer-api/README.md

 #### Parameters

 * exchangeContractAddress [string]: returns orders created for this exchange address
-* token [string]: returns orders where makerTokenAddress or takerTokenAddress is token address
+* tokenAddress [string]: returns orders where makerTokenAddress or takerTokenAddress is token address
 * makerTokenAddress [string]: returns orders with specified makerTokenAddress
 * takerTokenAddress [string]: returns orders with specified makerTokenAddress
 * tokenA=&tokenB [string]: returns orders where makerTokenAddress and takerTokenAddress are tokenA or tokenB